ms-erik/Bluetooth-Socket/README.md

 Perfect!
 Now you just have to run the server and client executables in the respective machines(./server and ./client) and have fun.

+Remember to just type just one letter at a time.